Aalto-LeTech/jsav-exercise-recorder/testbench/README.md

 # Test bench

-This is a local configuration to test a JSAV-based visual algorithm simulation exercise with JSAV Exercise Recorder in local development.
+This is a local configuration to test JSAV Exercise Recorder along with JSAV-based visual algorithm simulation exercises.
+Everything required to run the exercises are inside the submodule `JSAV-exercises`.
+In addition to the submodule, this directory contains the following files:

+- `start-server.sh`: A script to start the Python based server that serves the exercises.
+Utilizes the `start_testbench.py` script from the submodule.
+- `update-recorder.sh`: A script that automatically updates the JSAV Exercise Recorder when the source code is changed.
+- `recorder-player-communication.md`: ??

 ## Installation